 If you had a good conversation and sent a resume to a company’s representative, make sure to follow up.
 You can send a brief email, asking if there are any open positions in their company that would require people with your skills.

 You’ve been thinking about your country and your nation for your entire life.
 Now, it’s time to think about yourself for a change.
 You deserve success in the civilian sector, and you should go get it.

 Job fairs aren’t scary.
 They give you an opportunity to connect with other veterans and explore employment opportunities.

 For companies interested in hiring veterans, it’s important to ensure your company's culture is veteran-friendly.
 Then you can confidently begin advertising jobs for veterans and recruiting the top talent your company deserves.

 By Nicole Cowart.

-Bio: Nicole is a writer and editor with great interest in the job market.
+Author Bio: Nicole is a writer and editor with great interest in the job market.
 She gives tips to job seekers and prepares them for impressionable interviews.
 Nicole sees her blog posts as a chance to motivate people to show their best character traits.